sjjsy/neronet/doc/notes_on_meetings.md

 - Scrum, scrum master and team leadership.
 Should a Scrum Master take the role of a Team Leader?
 - Leadership in self-organizing teams.
-Eliciting intrinsic motivation and self-direction and initiative in team members.
+Eliciting intrinsic motivation and self-direction and initiative in team members. -Samuel
 - Teamwork power structure, work organization, effort distribution

 Software quality: